Societal attitudes toward homosexuality: McCarthy era

 In the 1950s in the United States, open homosexuality was taboo.
 Legislatures in every state had passed laws against homosexual behavior well before this, most notably anti-sodomy laws.
 Many politicians treated the homosexual as a symbol of antinationalism, construing masculinity as patriotism and marking the "unmasculine" homosexual as a threat to national security.
 This perceived connection between homosexuality and antinationalism was present in Nazi Germany and Soviet Russia as well, and appears in contemporary politics to this day.

 Senator Joseph McCarthy used accusations of homosexuality as a smear tactic in his anti-Communist crusade, often combining the Second Red Scare with the Lavender Scare.
 On one occasion, he went so far as to announce to reporters, "If you want to be against McCarthy, boys, you've got to be either a Communist or a cocksucker."

-Senator Kenneth Wherry likewise attempted to invoke some connection between homosexuality and antinationalism as, for example, when he said in an interview with Max Lerner that "You can't hardly separate homosexuals from subversives."
+Senator Kenneth Wherry likewise attempted to invoke some connection between homosexuality and antinationalism as, for example, when he said in a 1959 interview with Max Lerner that "You can't hardly separate homosexuals from subversives."
 Later in that same interview he draws the line between patriotic Americans and gay men: "But look Lerner, we're both Americans, aren't we?
 I say, let's get these fellows [closeted gay men in government positions] out of the government."